This post may contain affiliate links. Please read our disclosure policy.

 How To Make A Chocolate Lava Cake

-These step-by-step photos and instructions help you visualize how to make a molten lava cake.
+These photos and instructions help you visualize how to make a single serving molten lava cake.
 See the recipe box below for ingredient amounts and full recipe instructions.

-- In a separate medium-sized bowl, whisk together the sugar, egg, and vanilla until the mixture turns foamy, taking about 30 seconds.
+- Mix Wet Ingredients: In a medium bowl, whisk together the sugar, egg, and vanilla until foamy, about 30 seconds.

-- Whisk in the flour until the mixture is smooth, which should take about 10-12 seconds.
+- Add Flour: Whisk in the flour until smooth, about 10 seconds.

-- Gently stir the cooled, melted chocolate into the egg mixture until well combined.
+- Combine Mixtures: Stir the cooled chocolate mixture into the egg mixture until fully blended.

 Expert Tips

-- Don’t Overmix: Mix just until the ingredients are combined to ensure a light, fluffy texture.
+- Don’t Overmix: Mix just until the ingredients are combined to keep the cake soft and gooey.

-- Preheat Your Oven: Make sure your oven is at the right temperature for even baking.
+- Preheat Your Oven: Make sure the oven is fully preheated for even baking and a molten center.

 Frequently Asked Questions

-- Refrigerator: Place the lava cake in an airtight container or wrap with plastic wrap and store it in the fridge for up to 2 days.
-Be aware that the center will start to firm up and won’t be as gooey when reheated.
+This dessert is best enjoyed fresh, but if you have leftovers, wrap the cake tightly or place it in an airtight container and refrigerate for up to 2 days.
+Just know the center will firm up a bit and won’t be quite as gooey when reheated.

 Ways To Use Leftover Ingredients